azsdk/azsdk-docs/00a-Setup/Readme.md

 ```

 **AzSDK CICD Extension**
 AzSDK CICD extension will always run the scan using latest module of AzSDK from the gallery.
-This is the default behaviour in the case of both hosted and non-hosted agents.
+This is the default behavior in the case of both hosted and non-hosted agents.

 You could find more details about CICD ![here](../03-Security-In-CICD/Readme.md)